Champtont/linkedin_newfe/README.md

 On this project, we are building on top of a Frontend that was created by a previous group that I collaborated with.

+Here, you will find a link to the Back End Repo: https://github.com/Champtont/linkedin_be

 ## Available Scripts

 In the project directory, you can run: